Jacquelyn Avery, Ph.D.

-Supervision: Interns receive a minimum of two hours of individual and three hours of group supervision per week.
+Interns receive a minimum of two hours of individual and two hours of group supervision per week.
 Supervisors often are in the room with the interns during medical specialty clinic patient encounters, so that supervision takes place instantaneously after the patient visit.
 Interns will be able to practice supervising others such as peers and practicum students within group therapy supervision, neuropsychological assessments, and multidisciplinary clinic work.

 Across all clinical activities there is a sequential process of learning.
 The supervisor models the interview; then, the intern conducts part of the interview with assistance from the supervisor; later, the intern conducts the entire interview and receives feedback afterwards from the supervisor.
 With regard to testing, the supervisor at first watches the intern administer various psychological tests to the patients.
 When the supervisor is satisfied that the intern is competent with test administration, the supervisor no longer observes the testing, but reviews it afterwards with the intern.
 The supervisor reviews all of the reports, case notes, and treatment forms completed by the intern and provides the intern with constructive feedback.

 Interns each choose a Mentor within the first month (or so) of internship.
 Mentors assist in planning training activities to meet intern goals.
 Mentors are also available to provide guidance regarding post-doctoral applications and to provide support throughout the year.

 Interns can participate in research by developing a Research Elective in place of some clinical activities.
 Interns can explore research opportunities with our partners at Wayne State.
 Deborah Ellis, Ph.D. serves as research mentor.
 Generally, interns who opt to complete a research elective leave with at least one publication in a peer-reviewed journal or a chapter coauthored with a faculty member.